gdivanov/NYC-Housing/README.md

 ## Modeling the Data
 ### Standardization of Varying Numerical Data and One-Hot-Encoding for Categorical Data

-Because we are utilizing regression models in training our data - Linear, Lasso, and Ridge - and because our data is of differing varieties and magnitudes - Price (USD), Square Footage, Units - we need to be working with standardized data.
-This means we need to center our distribution along a zero mean
+Because we are utilizing regression models in training our data - Linear, Lasso, and Ridge - and because our data is of differing varieties and magnitudes - Price (USD), Square Footage, Units, Age - we need to be working with standardized data.
+This means we need to center our price distribution (dependant variable) along a zero mean and transform all the data into a logarithmic scale.

+However, we also want to look at the categorical data - Location, Building Class Category - so we need to interpret to the machine in some way.
+But the machine can't tell what 'Bronx" or what a 'RENTAL' is so we need to tell it what it is.
+One of the ways we can do this is by interpreting categories numerically; something the machine **can** read.